sintaxi/harp/README.md

 3. Commit a fix that makes the test pass (`git commit -am "fixes that thing"`)
 4. Push to the branch (`git push origin fix-for-that-thing`)
 5. Open a [Pull Request](https://github.com/sintaxi/harp/pulls)

+Please keep your branch up to date by rebasing upstream changes from master.

 ### New Functionality